Danaozhong/rust-zserio/CONTRIBUTING.md

 `rust-zserio` comes with multiple sets of tests:

 - unit tests in the runtime code.
 You can run this with `cargo test -p zserio`.
 - unit tests for the compiler.
-You can run this with `cargo test -p zserio-cli`.
+You can run this with `cargo test -p zserio-rs-build`.
 - round trip tests.
 These test that serializing data to zserio and then deserializing it again results in the exact same data.
 You can run these by running `cargo run -p round-trip-tests`.